tvanerven/tictactoe/readme.md

 - Board + rendering done.
 - Storing moves per player in the right squares.
-- Welcome mixin for more interactie experience
+- Welcome mixin for more interactive experience
 - Validation of moves and inputs.
 - Detection of simple win condition (row)
 - Score saving

 Still todo:

-- Support for more complex win conditions
+- Support for more complex win conditions (column and diagonals)
 - Replay functionality
 - Rewards from file.
 - Improvements on code structure